-Note: High School credit for Honors Algebra 1 (taken as an 8th grade student) will be awarded only to students earning a "D" or better.

-Materials: Scientific Calculator (TI-30XIIs is preferred)

-dents' geometric experience from middle school.
+beometry CP 1.00 credit ne-Year Cours se rerequisites: Teacher Recommendation.
+Please Note: High School credit for Honors Algebra 1 (taken as an 8 th grade student) will be awarded only to stu- dents earning a "D" or better. laterials: Scientific Calculator (TI-30XIIs is preferred) designed to formalize and extend stu- c experience from middle school.
 Students will explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards for mathematical arguments.
 Students will use congruence criteria to prove theorems and apply reasoning to complete and explain geometric constructions.
 Similarity will also be studied in triangles to help develop the Laws of Sine and Cosine.
 Students will work with two-dimensional and three-dimensional objects and apply their geometric properties to find circumference/perimeter, area, and volume.
 Special right triangles and circles will be studied to help make connections to material learned in Algebra 1 CP and that will apply to Algebra 2 CP.
 Finally students will expand their ability to computer and interpret theoretical and experimental probabilities for a variety of events.
 Students will use probability to make informed decisions.
 While applying the Mathematical Practice Standards and individual standards from the Ohio's Learning Standards for Mathematics, students will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.